Colby Covington

-Colby Ray Covington (born February 22, 1988) is an American professional mixed martial artist who currently competes in the welterweight division of the Ultimate Fighting Championship (UFC), where he is a former Interim UFC Welterweight Champion.
-As of August 23, 2022, he is #2 in the UFC welterweight rankings.
+Colby Ray Covington (born February 22, 1988) is an American professional mixed martial artist.
+He currently competes in the Welterweight division of the Ultimate Fighting Championship (UFC), where he is a former Interim UFC Welterweight Champion.
+As of November 18, 2025, he is #13 in the UFC welterweight rankings.

 Early life

-Covington was born in Clovis, California on February 22, 1988.
+Covington was born in Clovis, California, on February 22, 1988.
 The family moved from California to Oregon when he was eight years old.
 His father was a wrestler during his time at the Oregon Institute of Technology and Southern Oregon University.

 Wrestling career

 As a wrestler at Thurston High School in Springfield, Oregon, Covington lettered all four years and won the 171 lb state championship as a senior in 2006.
-He committed to Arizona State University but his test scores were not up to par, so he went to Iowa Central Community College, where he won the 2007 165 lb national junior college wrestling title as a true freshman with a 34–0 record.
+He committed to Arizona State University but his test scores were too low, so he went to Iowa Central Community College, where he won the 2007 165 lb national junior college wrestling title as a true freshman with a 34–0 record.
 His roommate at the time was future UFC champion Jon Jones.

 Following his championship season at Iowa Central, Covington transferred to the wrestling program at the University of Iowa.
 On August 10, 2007, he was arrested for eluding police and driving under the influence, having registered a BAC of 0.255, over three times the legal limit of 0.08.
 He later said, "That was a real all-time low in my life, something I really wish I could take back."
 Due to his arrest, Covington was suspended from the Hawkeyes for a year and saw limited time the next season.
 He looked for a fresh start, and former Hawkeyes coach Jim Zalesky convinced Covington to transfer to Oregon State University.

 During his time at OSU, Covington qualified for the NCAA tournament as a junior and as a senior, placing fifth as a senior and earning All-American honors.
 He also was a two-time Pac-10 Conference champion at 174-pounds.
 He was cited for fourth-degree assault stemming from an incident on May 23, 2010, in which he was accused of punching two men after a verbal altercation.
 The Benton County District Attorney's Office did not pursue charges against Covington over the incident.

 Covington graduated with a bachelor's degree in sociology in 2011.
 After graduation, he continued to compete in wrestling and grappling, winning a gold medal at the 2013 FILA Grappling no-gi world championships.